Kwentsir/Kwentsir/README.md

 🌱 I’m constantly learning and improving on new software tools & technologies.

-👯 I’m looking to collaborate on any open source project.
+👯 I’m looking to collaborate on any open-source projects.

 🔭 All of my projects are available at [Portfolio](https://kwentsir.github.io/kwentsir-Portfolio/).